MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-faqs.md

 ### Will I be able to use this feature if my data source is in East US and my Power BI home region is in East US2?

 Yes, there is no dependency on the Power BI home region for this feature.
 If this feature is enabled in the region where the VNet exists, you will be able to create a new VNet data gateway.

+### Can I choose the region where VNet data gateways are created?

+No, VNet gateways are by default created in your tenant’s home region and there's currently no option to change it.

+### Will I be able to use this feature if my tenant is in East US (United States) and Power platform environment is in Europe?

+No, VNet gateways are currently available only in your tenant’s home region.

 ### Why can’t I connect to the data source?